Articles of Incorporation and Rules

 • If there are other valid reasons

-Article 12.
-A delegate may submit a motion to the chairperson in writing or orally with the support of 10 or more delegates (including himself/herself) regarding matters related to the proceedings, such as the continuation or conclusion of a debate, the continuation or postponement of a delegates' meeting, or a vote of no confidence in the chairperson.
+Article 12 A delegate may submit a motion to the chairperson in writing or orally, with the support of 10 or more delegates (including himself/herself), regarding matters concerning the conduct of proceedings, such as the continuation or conclusion of a debate, the continuation or postponement of a general meeting, or a vote of no confidence in the chairperson.

 2. When a motion as set forth in the preceding paragraph is submitted, the chairperson shall have the submitter explain the purpose of the motion to the General Meeting of Representatives and then put it to a vote.
 However, except for a motion of no confidence in the chairperson, the chairperson may reject a motion if it is deemed inappropriate from the perspective of running the proceedings